 An umbrella company is a separate company that acts as an employer for contractors working on fixed-term contracts.
 They also serve as an intermediary between the contractor and their end client or agency.
-The principle function of an umbrella company is to organise payment for the contractor.
+Its principle function is to organise payment for the contractor.
 To do this they collect the contractor’s earnings from the end client or agency and then pay it onto the contractor after tax and National Insurance Contributions are deducted.

 Umbrella company vs limited company: how should you operate as a contractor?

 Our limited vs umbrella video highlights the difference between contracting through your own limited company vs working under an umbrella company.

 We understand that having the right support is crucial, whether you're working through your own limited company or under an umbrella.
 That’s why we have launched margin free umbrella employment with a number of our packages – allowing you to seamlessly switch between limited and an umbrella company depending on your assignments or preferences.